FOOTNOTES CHAPTER FIVE

 Trois-Arbres military cemetery, Steenwerck, France.
 Burial site of Matthew Bond

-His grave which I visited in Jan 1989, is No. 6 in Plot 2, Row D. As are all the war cemeteries which are to be found dotted throughout Picardy and western Belgium, it is beautifully maintained, and I found it a very moving experience to wander among the headstones noting the names, ages, places of origin and family inscriptions which mark the final resting place of so many young Australians.
+His grave which I visited in Jan 1989 and again in 2024, is No. 6 in Plot 2, Row D. As are all the war cemeteries which are to be found dotted throughout Picardy and western Belgium, it is beautifully maintained, and I found it a very moving experience to wander among the headstones noting the names, ages, places of origin and family inscriptions which mark the final resting place of so many young Australians.

 [13] Details re Susan Emmett were supplied by the Trustees of the Pimpinio cemetery.
 Other details were supplied by Thelma Bond.
 The house referred to was still standing in Pimpinio when I visited sometime in the 1980s, although uninhabited and badly dilapidated.